by Melanie Lamaga

 One night, curled next to Aunt Jo, I dreamed about looking out the upstairs window at a plane flying over the city, and seeing it take a nose dive and crash in flames.
 I knew it was the end of the world because everyone went crazy, fighting, shooting, raping, all up and down our street.
 I wished I’d gotten around to losing my virginity before it was too late, but I also wished I had a gun because I was scared.
 Then some carousel horses passed down the street in a line, real slow, heading into the setting sun.
 As the horses passed, everyone got real calm and started walking behind them.
 Then I was glad I hadn’t shot anyone, because murderers were not allowed to go.

-That was the end of the dream, but I had it twice more, only after the first time, when the plane wrecked, and a big ball of fire was heading right for me and Aunt Jo.
+That was the end of the dream, but I had it twice more, only after the first time, when the plane wrecked, a big ball of fire headed right for me and Aunt Jo.
 It was bigger than the sun, like an orange mouth about to swallow us whole.

 The lights above the casket were pink, and I breathed a little easier.
 No fluorescents.
 I didn’t want to see her, at first, but somehow, between talking to the windbag pastor and cousins in church clothes, I ended up next to Aunt Jo.
 For one crazy second, I thought it was a mistake, that wasn’t her in there, which meant she was still alive.
 Just for a second.
 Then I realized it was her, somewhere under all the paint.